f5devcentral/f5xc-solution-packages/Multi-Cloud Networking (MCN)/MCN with Azure VNet Peering.md

     1. Enter a name for the credential you are creating.
     1. Optionally add labels and a description to this entry.
 1. Select cloud credential type.
-    1. Select a cloud credential type from the drop-down menu.
+    1. Select `Azure Client Secret for Service Principal` from the drop-down menu.
 There are:
         + `AWS Programmatic Access Credentials`
         + `Azure Credential Client Certificate`
         + `Azure Client Secret for Service Principal`